lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 ## Requested profile vector

-The desired values for this features are coded as a dictionary, specifying the requested value and the relative weight among features.
+The desired values for these features are coded as a dictionary, specifying the requested value and the relative weight among features.
 Both **requestedValue** and **weight** variables are normalized values within interval [0, 1].
+By default, all weights are set to 0, to avoid filtering of results.
+This information must be in the file requestedProfile.json.
+Its contents can be edited from the [Max user interface](#max-user-interface) or manually, respecting this format:

 ```
 {